-Objective 3.7: Provide incentives to developers for providing housing sites for very low, low, and moderate income households.
+Objective 3.7: Encourage developers to provide housing for certain types of development, including energy efficient, mixed use and very low, low, and moderate income households.

-Policy 3.7.1: The City shall encourage building projects receiving funding from the City to use energy efficient building materials and methods exceeding the Florida Building Code in new construction and substantial rehabilitation projects.

-Policy 3.7.2: The City shall promote the maximum use of energy efficiency in new residential design and construction to reduce energy consumption.

-Policy 3.7.3: The City shall require new residential and non-residential construction to meet the energy efficiency requirements of the Florida Building Code as amended.
+- Policy 3.7.1: The City shall encourage building projects receiving public funds to use energy efficient building materials and methods exceeding the Florida Building Code in new construction and substantial rehabilitation projects. - Policy 3.7.2 The City may provide incentives to promote mixed use development in the Downtown Commercial Land use category. - Policy 3.7.3 The City shall consider proving incentives to promote the development of housing very low, low and moderate income households, when appropriate to prevent a shortfall. - Policy 3.7.4: The City shall promote the maximum use of energy efficiency in new residential design and construction to reduce energy consumption. - Policy 3.7.5: The City shall require new residential and non-residential construction to meet the energy efficiency requirements of the Florida Building Code as amended.